FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/partners.md

 agreement embedded as an attachment within the form.

-Once a federal agency issues an authorization to operate (ATO) for a CSO, FedRAMP provides permanent access to the CSO’s repository.
-Federal agency AO representatives, or contractors working on their behalf, require permanent access to a CSO’s repository for the purpose of reviewing ConMon deliverables to ensure the security posture remains sufficient for their use of the CSO.
+Once a federal agency issues an authorization to operate (ATO) for a CSO, FedRAMP provides permanent access to the CSO's repository.
+Federal agency AO representatives, or contractors working on their behalf, require permanent access to a CSO's repository for the purpose of reviewing ConMon deliverables to ensure the security posture remains sufficient for their use of the CSO.

-Each federal agency representative or contractor that requires access to a CSO’s repository must submit a FedRAMP Package Access Request Form; however, the form may be used to request access to multiple CSO repositories.
+Each federal agency representative or contractor that requires access to a CSO's repository must submit a FedRAMP Package Access Request Form; however, the form may be used to request access to multiple CSO repositories.

 CSPs with cloud offerings categorized at High must establish and maintain a secure repository in an environment that is FedRAMP Authorized at High, or in an environment that is fully owned, maintained, and operated by the CSP.
-FedRAMP facilitates access to a CSO’s High repository via the FedRAMP Package Access Request Form; however, it is the CSP’s responsibility to provision and control access to the information.
+FedRAMP facilitates access to a CSO's High repository via the FedRAMP Package Access Request Form; however, it is the CSP's responsibility to provision and control access to the information.

 ## Federal Agencies

 CSPs partner with a federal agency throughout the initial FedRAMP authorization process.
 Agencies are responsible for reviewing CSP-developed security packages.
-Ultimately, a federal agency’s authorizing official (AO) must accept the risk associated with the use of a cloud system through the issuance of an ATO for their agency.
+Ultimately, a federal agency's authorizing official (AO) must accept the risk associated with the use of a cloud system through the issuance of an ATO for their agency.
 Agencies should also conduct ConMon oversight of each authorized system in use, reviewing monthly and annual deliverables provided by CSPs.

 ### Agency Authorizing Official

-A federal agency’s AO is a senior federal official who is ultimately responsible for making a risk-based decision to grant a CSP’s offering an ATO or Authority to Use (ATU).
+A federal agency's AO is a senior federal official who is ultimately responsible for making a risk-based decision to grant a CSP's offering an ATO or Authority to Use (ATU).
 The decision is formalized in an ATO letter provided to the CSP system owner and FedRAMP.
 AOs have sufficient visibility across their organization to understand the impact and cost of an individual CSO on the